inspire-eu-validation/metadata/A.01.validate.md

 **Test method**

-Document should pass schema validation without errors.
+Document shall pass schema validation without errors.

 One of the following schema locations should be referenced in the xml header.